openstack/ovn-bgp-agent/doc/source/contributor/drivers/ovn_bgp_mode_design.rst

 The following limitations apply:

-- OVN 23.06 or later is needed
+- OVN 23.06 or later is required

-- Tenant networks, subnet and ovn-loadbalancer are not yet supported, and will require OVN 23.09 or nlaterewer.
+- Tenant networks, subnet and OVN load balancers are not yet supported, and will require OVN vesion 23.09 or newer.

 - IPv6 not yet supported